 Habitat and Ecology

-It inhabits semi-open oak forest with thorny scrub.
-This terrestrial species can be found under stones, and it can also tolerate considerable habitat modification and has been found in agave plantations and scrubby open country.
+This terrestrial species inhabits semi-open oak forest with thorny scrub.
+It can be found under stones and can tolerate habitat modification, having been found in agave plantations and scrubby open country.
 Breeding is by direct development.

-The main threat to this species is complete clearance of its habitats, due to clear-cutting and the development of human settlements.
+The main threat to this species is complete clearance of its habitats, due to clear-cutting, agricultural activities (including slash and burn practices) and the development of human settlements.

-It is not known from any protected areas, but it is listed as "threatened" (Amenazada) by the Mexican government.
+This species has not been recorded in any protected areas.
+It is listed as "Threatened" (Amenazada) by the Mexican government.

 Red List Status